basecamp/marginalia/README.md

 our blog](http://37signals.com/svn/posts/3130-tech-note-mysql-query-comments-in-rails).

 This has been tested and used in production with both the mysql and mysql2 gems, tested on Rails 2.3.5 through 3.2-stable.
+It has also been tesetd using the sqlite3 gem.

 Patches are welcome for other database adapters.

 ## Installation